cultuurnet/apidocs/projects/uitdatabank/docs/search-api/default-filters.md

 Disabling the default `availableFrom` filter will also show results with an `availableFrom`-date in the future.
 <!-- theme: info -->

-> Note that when disabling this filter you will get results that may not be published yet.
+> When disabling this filter you will get results that may not be published yet in event calendars.

 ```
 GET /offers/?availableFrom=*